torikushiii/DiscordTwitterBot/README.md

 # DiscordTwitterBot

-I'm a Discord bot that post tweet to your specified channel This bot will fetch Twitter posts or retweets in real time and link it the to Discord.
+I'm a Discord bot that post tweet to your specified channel.

+This bot will fetch Twitter posts or retweets in real time and link it the to Discord.

 This bot will build the embed itself to prevent Discord from not auto-generating the embed themself sometimes.